twillis209/zinb_analysis/svenssonApproach/notes.md

 * Kolodziejczyk:
 	* in space-separated file with header and rownames
 	* header and rownames
 	* Over 38k features, so will need to apply some filter; what did Svensson do?
+Apparently no filter was applied
 * Patel:
 	* in tab-separated `txt` file
 	* just header?